JewelRunner/TestTaskSpine/README.md

+The project was developed on Unreal Engine 5.5.

 The goal I set for myself is to develop the project within 8 hours.
 Total time spent:

 1. GAS Installation and configuration. ~3 hours.